ballerina-platform/ballerina-lang/README.txt

 1. Get a clone or download the source from this repository: https://github.com/ballerinalang/ballerina
-2. Run the Maven command ``mvn clean install`` from the root directory.
+2. Run the following Maven command from the ballerina directory: mvn clean install
 3. Extract the Ballerina distribution created at `ballerina/modules/distribution/target/ballerina-0.8.0-SNAPSHOT.zip` to your local directory.